garrettux/knife-vagrant/README.md

 knife-vagrant
 ========
 First pass at knife-vagrant, a knife plugin that will create a Vagrant box, then run a set of Chef recipes in it.
-Eventually will also run cucumber tests and report the results.

 Requirements
 -------------------